viabtc/viabtc_exchange_server/README.md

 ## Pay service

-If you need help in  and deploy this system, I can give a paid support.
+If you need help in deploy this system, I can give a paid support.